 We've run over all the details of the latest smartphone from OnePlus.
 There's lots to love, so here's everything you need to know.

 - 155.7 x 75.4 x 7.75 mm

 - Gorilla Glass 5 front and back

-- Mirror Black, Midnight Black, Pearl White colours
+- Mirror Black, Midnight Black, Pearl White and Red colours

 Perhaps the biggest design story this year is OnePlus’ transition to a glass front and back design.
 It’s something we haven’t seen since the ill-fated OnePlus X in the company’s second year of trading.